microprediction/precise/README.md

             w, s = mgr(s=s, y=y)

 This package contains lots of "mgr"'s.
 There is a [LISTING_OF_MANAGERS](https://github.com/microprediction/precise/blob/main/LISTING_OF_MANAGERS.md) with links to respective code.
 See the [manager documentation](https://microprediction.github.io/precise/managers.html).

-### Model ensembling
-This will depend on what automl convenient tooling you use.
-But see the [article](https://medium.com/@microprediction/optimizing-a-portfolio-of-models-f1ed432d728b) which uses LazyPredict, or the [colab notebook](https://github.com/microprediction/precise/blob/main/examples_colab_notebooks/lazypredict_model_portfolio.ipynb) on which is is based.

 # Install